 - The surviving spouse of a lung cancer victim received $148 million in punitive damages (and 8 million in compensatory damages) from Philip Morris.

-Who Can Recover Non-Economic Damages in a Personal Injury Claim?
+Who Can Recover Non-Economic Pain and Suffering Damages in a Personal Injury?

-Non-economic damages can be recovered by plaintiffs and, in some cases, their immediate family members who are directly impacted by the accident and injury.
-The amount and type of non-economic damages available will vary based on many factors, including:
+Non-economic pain and suffering can be recovered by plaintiffs and, in some cases, their immediate family members who are directly impacted by the accident and injury.
+The amount and type of non-economic pain and suffering damages available will vary based on many factors, including:

 - Whether the injury and any resulting disability or disfigurement is temporary or permanent;